Product Guide

 Module Board

-A Module Board is 1 of 4 boards that sit on the Module Base and acts as the interface to the instruments.
+A Module Board is a board that sits on the Module Base and acts as the interface to the instruments.
 It communicates environmental data gathered from its attached Sensors to the Core.
+It is possible to use between one and four Module Boards within a station at a time.

 Sensor Board